BradHamm/Brewster-Brew-Me-Bro/README.md

 Initial stages included triaging, per the advice of Julius, having one person “drive” and the others help via Zoom, to initially build the code structure for the html, css, and js.
 During this process we started with the header, nav bar, and related html, css, and js.
 Google Fonts, the third party API, was also implemented for the title during this stage.

 Continuing beyond the above, we split to work on different elements such as JS (Braden), site styling (Len), and “About Us” informational text/paragraphs for the site with related html and css (Mike).

+Moving forward,